CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/Effects.md

 The two large categories are "Character Sheet Effects" and "Narrative Effects".

+If you have two different effects active that buff or debuff some feature of your character, these do not stack unless otherwise stated.

 ## Character Sheet Effects

 "Character Sheet Effects" can essentially be thought of as effects that change something on your character sheet.